Mercedes-Benz Vito: EQV / eVito

+Electric cargo van

 The eVito, an electric panel van variant using the W447 chassis, was introduced in November 2017.
-Compared to the discontinued W639 Vito E-CELL, the W447 eVito had greater energy storage, 41.4 kW-hr, and greater range, at 150 km.
-Net capacity was 35 kW-hr.
+Compared to the discontinued W639 Vito E-CELL, the W447 eVito had greater energy storage, 41.4 kWh, and greater range, at 150 km.
+Net capacity was 35 kWh, later increased to 66/60 kWh.
 The two longer wheelbase lengths were offered; because the eVito carries a gross vehicle weight rating (GVWR) of 3200 kg, the maximum payload is greater than the conventional Vito, which has a GVWR of 2800 kg.

 As introduced, the eVito van was equipped with a 84 kW electric traction motor with maximum torque of 300 Nm.
 Maximum speed was limited to 80 km/h, but could be unlocked to 120 km/h via an option.
 The on-board charger had a maximum power input of 7.4 kW.

+Mercedes has since introduced larger battery options on the cargo version of the eVito.
+As of April 2025, Mercedes finally offers a 90-kWh battery option on the eVito cargo van (previously this battery option was available only on the passenger versions).
+A 150 kW electric motor, previously available only on the passenger versions, was also introduced.

+Electric passenger vans

-The EQV is an electrified variant of the V-Class using the same Vito W447 chassis; it was unveiled as a concept at the March 2019 Geneva Motor Show with a more powerful drivetrain and a more capacious battery than the eVito.
+Two variants of the passenger van version are offered: The eVito Tourer and the more upmarket Mercedes-Benz EQV (an electric variant of the V-Class).
+The EQV was unveiled as a concept at the March 2019 Geneva Motor Show with a more powerful drivetrain and a more capacious battery than the eVito offered at the time.
 A production prototype was shown that August.
 The EQV is equipped with a battery that has a gross/usable capacity of 100/90 kW-hr and on-board charging that accepts up to 11 kW (AC).
 The 150 kW electric traction motor has a torque output of 362 Nm; estimated energy consumption is 20.8–19.7 kWh/100km.
 Top speed of the EQV is 160 km/h.
 The tested range was 350 km on the WLTP cycle, with an observed consumption of 26.3 kWh/100km.